evanatwork/diskImageR/README.md

 ## Vignette

 Since `diskImageR` requires third-party software (ImageJ), it was not possible to include the vignette in the package in the usual way.
-This readme file aims to cover some of the information that is present in the vignette, but the user is encouraged to download a pdf of the full vignette (i.e., help file) [here] (http://acgerstein.weebly.com/uploads/2/3/5/6/23564534/diskimager-helpfile.pdf).
+This readme file aims to cover some of the information that is present in the vignette, but the user is encouraged to download a pdf of the full vignette (i.e., help file) [here](http://acgerstein.weebly.com/uploads/2/3/5/6/23564534/diskimager-helpfile.pdf).

 ## Required software